showell/meta-elm/README.md

 DSL that:

 - can be evaluated inside Elm
-- can be serialized to simple Elm code
+- can be serialized to simpler Elm code

-It's kinda like elm-in-elm.
+It's kinda like elm-in-elm, but it's smaller and targeted specifically at running Elm natively in Elm.